CaoWei-UM/DOWAS1/README.md

 ## Availability
 DOWAS is released under MIT license.
 The latest version of DOWAS can be downloaded at www.sustc-genome.edu.cn.

-## Author
-DOWAS is written by Chen Kaijing, Chen Yangran, ChenRui and Cao Wei.

 ## Software and database dependencies